Your loan is on the way. Call us if you don't see it in your PayPal account in 24 hours.

 Repayments get automatically deducted from your PayPal account as a percentage of each sale until the loan amount and fee are paid in full.

-You can also make manual payments or even pay the loan in full without penalty.
+You can also make manual payments or even pay the loan in full with no early repayment fee.

 The repayment percentage is the share of each PayPal sale that automatically goes toward repaying your loan.
 You’ll choose a repayment percentage that’s right for your business when you apply for PayPal Working Capital.